nickhamlin/MIDS-W205_A2/README.md

 StreamListener class to monitor the firehose for tweets that contained either the #NBAFinals2015 or #Warriors hashtag.
-When a relevant tweet is found, the program checks which hashtag(s) it contains and appends it to one of three active json files (one for each hashtag, and another for tweets that contain both.
+When a relevant tweet is found, the program checks which hashtag(s) it contains and appends it to one of three active json files (one for each hashtag, and a third for tweets that contain both.
+Since the program gathers data in real-time and there was limited activity after the deluge of tweets surrounding the final game of the series, during office hours Luis confirmed that I didn’t need to let the program run for an additional several days after the fact and that the volume of tweets I gathered during this peak activity was sufficient.

 ##Chunking
 Tweets will be recorded in the same file until a threshold of 5000 tweets is